veikman/dactyl-keyboard/doc/options-ports.md

 A code identifying a common type of port.
 The following values are recognized.

-* `custom`, meaning that `size` (below) will take effect.
 * `modular-4p4c-616e`: modular connector 4P4C, socket 616E, minus the vertical stripe.
 * `usb-c`: USB C.
 * `usb-full-2b`: full-size USB 2 B.
 * `usb-full-3b`: full-size USB 3 B.
 * `usb-full-a`: full-size USB A.
 * `usb-micro-2b`: USB micro 2 B.
-* `usb-mini-b`: USB mini B.
+* `usb-mini-b`: USB mini B.* `custom-cuboid`, meaning that `size` (below) will take effect, describing a cuboid shape.
+* `custom-cylindroid`, which is like `custom-cuboid` but the shape has an ellipse as its cross-section in the xy plane (before any rotation).

 ## Parameter <a id="size">`size`</a>

 An `[x, y, z]` vector specifying the size of the port in mm.
-This is used only with the `custom` port type.
+This is used only with `custom-*` port types.

-There are limited facilities for specifying the shape of a port.
-Basically, this parameter assumes a cuboid socket.
-For any different shape, get as close as possible with `tweaks`, then make your own adapter and/or widen the socket with a soldering iron or similar tools to fit a more complex object.
+For `custom-cylindroid`, the orientation of the cylinder is along the y axis, and therefore x and z are the two diameters of the elliptic cross-section, while y determines the length of the cylindroid.

 ## Section <a id="alignment">`alignment`</a>